tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/README.md

 ```

 ::: warning ⚠️ Warning
-As of Titanium SDK 7.3.0 release, you need to keep historical version of your module in your `dist` folder in a safe place (e.g. source control).
+You need to keep historical version of your module in your `dist` folder in a safe place (e.g. source control).
 Running this updated command will wipe out anything in the `dist` folder.
 :::

 **Best practice**: don't use releases as a means of archiving.
 Releases should be published in a stable location such as Github, S3, etc. But, if you wish to keep old releases in the module, you should consider using a different folder to archive your content in the `dist` folder and commit that zip to your source control before cleaning.